-A group of teenagers that work at the mall all get together for a late night party in one of the stores.
-When the mall goes on lock down before they can get out, The robot security system activates after a malfunction and goes on a killing spree.
-One by one the three bots try to rid the mall of the "Intruders".
-The only weapons the kids can use are the supplies in other stores.
-Or...if they can make it till morning when the mall opens back up Written by
+A group of young shopping mall employees stay behind for a late night party in one of the stores.
+When the mall goes on lock-down before they can get out, the robot security system malfunctions, and goes on a killing spree.

 [...]
 See more »

 In the closing credits, the name of each actor appears over their photo.
 However, the name of the person whose character is decapitated appears over a photo of their headless shoulders.
 See more »

 The TV network version has some minutes of aerial stock footage of Los Angeles added, as well as some more voice-over dialoge between the robot technicians and more scenes of Alison and Ferdy watching Attack Of The Crab Monsters on the TV set.
 See more »

 Stranger in Paradise